 Born 1966.
 Managing Director HiQ ACE AB.
 M.Sc.
 Industrial Economics, Institute of Technology, Linköping.

 Born 1974.
 Managing Director HiQ Finland Oy.
 B.Sc in Computer Science, University of Oulu.

 Born 1974.
 CFO HiQ International AB.
 M.Sc. in Business Administration and Economics, Stockholm School of Economics.

 Born 1962.
-Managing Director of HiQ Stockholm AB.
+Business Development/Strategic Partnerships, HiQ International.
 Bachelor of Science, Royal Institute of Technology, Stockholm.

 Born 1970.
 Managing Director of HiQ Mälardalen AB.
 Electronics engineer.

 Born 1973.
 Managing Director of HiQ Skåne AB.
 Bachelor of Science, Lunds Universitet.

 Born 1955.
 Managing Director HiQ Karlskrona AB.
 Naval officer, Military Academy, Stockholm.